geelen/glenmaddern.com/src/lib/articles/css-modules.md

 These are all legitimate problems that affect most large CSS codebases in one way or another.
 Christopher points out that these all have good solutions if you move your styling to JavaScript, which is true but introduces its own complexities and idiosyncrasies.
 Just look at the range of approaches to handling `:hover` states among the projects I referenced earlier, something that has been solved in CSS for a *long* time.

-Me, and the [other authors](https://github.com/orgs/css-modules/people) of CSS Modules felt that we could attack the problems head-on, and keep everything we liked about CSS and learning from (read: stealing) the benefits that the styles-in-JS community were bragging about.
-So, while we are bullish about our approach and firmly defend the virtues of CSS, we do owe a debt of gratitude to those folks pushing the boundaries in the other direction.
+The [CSS Modules team](https://github.com/orgs/css-modules/people) felt we could attack the problem head-on — keep everything we liked about CSS, and build upon the good work that the styles-in-JS community was producing.
+So, while we're bullish about our approach and firmly defend the virtues of CSS, we owe a debt of gratitude to those folks pushing the boundaries in the other direction.
 Thanks, friends! 👬👫👭

-We think CSS Modules is the future of CSS.
-Let me tell you about it.
+Let me tell you about what CSS Modules is, and why it's the future.

 <imports.Figure src="/assets/images/jony.jpg" alt="Jony Ive contemplates CSS Modules">
   This is how intensely we've been thinking about CSS.